JereKuusela/valheim-expand_world_data/README.md

 The file `expand_biomes.yaml` sets available biomes and their configuration.

 You can add up to 22 new biomes (on top of the 9 default ones).

+Note: The game assigns a number for each biome.
+If some mods don't recognize new biomes you can try using the number instead.
+The first new biome gets number 1024 which is doubled for each new biome (2nd biome is 2048, 3rd biome is 4096, etc).

 - biome: Identifier for this biome.
 This is used in the other files.
 - name: Display name.
 Required for new biomes.